• Skip to primary navigation

 Simple LED Voltmeter Circuit

-More lights turn ON when battery is more full and each light become ON at different voltage.
+More LEDs turn ON when the battery has more charge and each LED turns ON at a different voltage level.

 Circuit Working: